Elementary Formulas for Greatest Common Divisors and Semiprime Factors: Introduction

 The greatest common divisor (GCD) of two integers $a$ and $b$, denoted $\gcd(a,b)$, is the largest positive integer that divides both $a$ and $b$.
 Euclid's algorithm for computing the GCD is one of the oldest known algorithms, dating back to ancient Greece \cite{knuth1997art}.

-Semiprimes, which are numbers with exactly two prime factors, also play a key role in number theory and cryptography.
-The problem of factoring a semiprime $n=p q$ into its constituent primes $p$ and $q$ is believed to be computationally intractable for large $n$ and forms the basis for widely used cryptosystems such as RSA \cite{rivest1978rsa}.
+Semiprimes, numbers with exactly two prime factors, play a key role in number theory and cryptography.
+The problem of factoring a semiprime $n=pq$ into its constituent primes $p$ and $q$ is believed to be computationally intractable for large $n$.
+This property forms the basis for widely used cryptosystems such as RSA \cite{rivest1978rsa}.
 Efficient algorithms for factoring semiprimes would have major implications for the security of these systems.

-An ``arithmetic term'' is a mathematical expression which uses only the operations of addition $(a+b)$, subtraction $(a-b)$, multiplication $(ab)$, floored division $(\floor{a/b})$, and exponentiation $a^b$.
-Note that the modulo operation $(a \bmod b)$ is implied, since it can be expressed using subtraction, multiplication, and floored division as
+While our new formulas are computationally impractical, they may yield novel insights into the distribution and properties of GCDs and semiprime factors.